There is a point to this story I’m going to tell you, though it might not be readily apparent even to myself…

 But that boat wasn’t making a return trip to Manhattan.
 The captain clearly said over the speakers: that particular boat was docking in Staten Island and was not returning.

-It might never return to New York City.
+And it might never return to New York City.
 It might stay in Staten Island forever.
 And if we hid on the boat, and just stayed in that boat waiting to go back—you know, we’d be in Staten Island forever.
 We’d be waiting forever.
 And they clearly did not want to stay literally 5 minutes in Staten Island, so this plan would have been a complete disaster.

 I wouldn’t mind it personally just for myself, though.
 Just hiding on the ferry, waiting for it to dock where the decommissioned boats are just docked forever, and just climbing out and staying there for a while.
 I’d have an excuse.
 You know: just for a while, taking Charon’s coin, forgetting everything.